 An ambitious student, Elder found that her involvement with ECO also opened up new avenues for becoming engaged in sustainability activities.
 “ECO is great because we always learn about new environmental issues at meetings, and then have an outlet to take action,” said Elder.

-One of her favorite projects included fundraising for the Take Root Café, a local foods pay-what-you-can café that opened in 2016 in one of the historic buildings on the Kirksville square.
+One of her favorite projects included fundraising for the Take Root Café, a local foods pay-what-you-can café that opened in one of the historic buildings on the Kirksville square.
 If diners do not have enough money to pay for a meal at the community café, they are encouraged to volunteer at least an hour in exchange for their food.

 “This café is supporting local farmers, building community and addressing food security at the same time,” said Elder.
 “When I heard about it from founder Jessica Parks, I knew I wanted to do everything I could to make it happen.”
 Thanks to community donations and a grant from the USDA, the Take Root Café ended up raising a significant amount of money to launch its opening.
 Many student groups, including ECO and service organizations like Cardinal Key and Tau Lambda Sigma, continue to show their support by volunteering at the café.